 Master of Arts

-Master of Arts in Pastoral Care and Counseling
+Master of Arts with a concentration in Pastoral Care and Counseling

 The Master of Arts degree is a rigorous program for students who wish to enrich their ministry, but whose work does not require full pastoral training.
 It is also ideal for those who have already completed the M.Div. degree and desire further in-depth theological study.
 The Master of Arts program also provides excellent preparation for pursuing a Ph.D. program in a theological discipline or other related field in the humanities.